Fariha Pervez

-Fariha Pervez is a Pakistani pop singer-songwriter, and a music producer.
+Fariha Pervez is a Pakistani pop singer-songwriter, and music producer.

 She is specially known for the rendition of various popular and famous ghazals (a form of romantic poem).
 She started her career anchoring and acting from a very young age on Pakistan Television.
-She also co-hosted a popular children's music program Aangan Aangan Taray.
+She also co-hosted the popular children's music program Aangan Aangan Taray.
 After the release of her debut album "Nice & Naughty", her song "Patang Baaz Sajna" (a.k.a.
 Bo Kata song) became an instant hit and from there, her musical career took off and she decided to focus solely on singing.

 Early life

-Fariha Pervez was born in Lahore, Pakistan on 2 February 1974.
+Fariha Pervez was born in Lahore, Pakistan on 2 February 1970.
 She claims to have inherited her singing talent from her father.

 In 1995, Pervez joined Master Feroze Gill for classical training in music.
 She belongs to an artist family of Pakistani showbiz.
 She is the only sister of two brothers and likes to spend her spare time with her family.